Documentation Index

 Prev Next

-• Measuring what drives demand: Understanding which channels, campaigns, and messages lead to site engagement and conversions.
+• Measuring what drives demand: Understand which channels, campaigns, and messages lead to site engagement and conversions.

-• Building retargeting and suppression inputs: Advertising platforms rely on event signals, such as "viewed product page" or "started checkout", to build audiences.
-Without these signals, you're unable to target different audiences with different creatives, and the acquisition spend is harder to control.
+• Building retargeting and suppression audiences: Advertising platforms need event signals — such as "viewed product page" or "started checkout" — to build accurate audiences.
+Without these signals, targeting different audiences with different creatives is much harder.

-• Triggering experiences based on intent: Many personalization and lifecycle use cases start from website behavior because it reflects intent before a person is known.
+• Triggering experiences based on intent: Many personalization and lifecycle use cases start from website behavior, because it reflects intent before a visitor is identified.

 How web tracking works